Pabitra-33/Calculator/README.md

 # Calculator
-I have Developed a simple calculator using Java SWING and Java AWT .
+Creating a simple calculator using Java AWT and Swing involves creating a graphical user interface (GUI) with number buttons, operator buttons, a text field to display input and result, and clear and equals buttons.
+The calculator can perform addition, subtraction, multiplication, and division operations.

 Functionalities:
 Addition: Allows users to add two numbers together.